reasoncorp/dossier/README.markdown

 ## Running the Tests

+Note: when you run the tests, Dossier will make and/or truncate some tables in the `dossier_test` database.

+(TODO: discuss how to set this up.)

 - Run `bundle`
 - `cp spec/dummy/config/database.yml{.example,}` and edit it so that it can connect to the test database.
 - `cd spec/dummy; rake db:create db:schema:load; cd -;`